CiscoDevNet/sastre/README.md

 Regex-based customization of migrated template names:
 - This example shows a more complex --name option, containing multiple {name} entries with regular expressions.
-- Additional details about the name regex syntax are provided in the "Migrate task template name manipulation" section.
+- Additional details about the name regex syntax are provided in the [Template name manipulation via name-regex](#template-name-manipulation-via-name-regex) section.

 Example: